JB395/Bits-to-Target-and-Difficulty/README.md

 Hidden command.
 Simply echo back the input arguments.
 This command is for testing.

 The difference between echo and echojson is that echojson has argument conversion enabled in the client-side table in qtum-cli and the GUI.
 There is no server-side difference.
-Here we echo the parameters to setup a multisig address.
+Here we echo the parameters used to setup a multisig address.

 ```
 echojson